rixo/svelte-template-hot/README.md

 **Update 2020-02-24** We're [making progress](https://github.com/sveltejs/svelte/pull/3822) :)

 **NOTE** This template pins the minor version of Svelte in `package.json`, using the [tilde comparator](https://docs.npmjs.com/misc/semver#tilde-ranges-123-12-1) because, in practice, HMR breakages tend to only happen with new minor versions of Svelte (not patch).
-And I don't want people to download a hot template with HMR  In your app, you can change this to your liking -- because you might be more interested in last version of Svelte than stable HMR, or be wise and pin the exact versions of all you dependencies.
+And I don't want people to download a hot template with broken HMR...
+But, in your app, you can change this to your liking -- because you might be more interested in last version of Svelte than stable HMR, or be wise and pin the exact versions of all you dependencies.

 ## Installation